Marchessault’s OT goal lifts Golden Knights past Blues 4-3

 LAS VEGAS (AP) — Jonathan Marchessault scored with 17 seconds left in overtime to lift the Vegas Golden Knights to a 4-3 victory over the St. Louis Blues on Friday night.

+After clearing the puck cross-ice to Alex Tuch on a give-and-go, Marchessault took the return pass after slipping behind two Blues skaters and beat Jordan Binnington over his glove, sending the NHL’s biggest crowd of the season of 7,567 into a frenzy.

+“It was a great feeling,” Marchessault said.
+“It was a good backcheck from Tuchy.
+Robin (Lehner) made a big save again; he made a lot of big saves in overtime.
+It was the loudest we had all year, and it was a great feeling.”

+Lehner stopped 22 shots to improve to 16-3-2 during the regular season since joining the Golden Knights last season.

 Reilly Smith, Alec Martinez, and Nic Roy scored in regulation for Vegas, which won after trailing by two goals for the sixth time this season.
+The Golden Knights also continued to show a knack for coming back when trailing after two periods, doing so for the sixth time this year.

 The Golden Knights also inched closer to winning their third division title in four seasons since joining the NHL in 2017.

-Robin Lehner stopped 22 shots to improve to 16-3-2 since joining the Golden Knights last season.
+“Tonight was a night we were a little flat as a group and they got better as the game went on,” Vegas coach Peter DeBoer said.
+“That’s what you need to win consistently.
+Your big guys are going to score, but they can’t score every single night for you.”

+Meanwhile, the Blues’ much-needed point in the standings coupled with Los Angeles’ loss to Colorado to clinch the final playoff berth in the West Division.
+The Blues have reached the postseason for the 44th time in franchise history, the most among non-Original Six clubs.

 Ryan O’Reilly, David Perron, and Jaden Schwartz scored for St. Louis.
-Jordan Binnington made 31 saves.
+Binnington made 31 saves.

+The Blues have earned at least one point in eight straight games (5-0-3) and will ride a four-game road point streak (2-0-2) into Saturday’s series finale with Vegas.

+“Overall I thought guys competed hard throughout the whole game, 60 minutes,” St. Louis coach Craig Berube said.
+“Binner played well in net, guys did a good job.
+We found a way to get a point and that’s what we needed.”

 Smith opened the scoring late in the first when he gathered a pass from Nic Hague at the doorstep and tapped it home with 6:37 left in the period.

-The lead wouldn’t last, though, as O’Reilly took Tyler Bozak’s pass from behind the net and buried a short-handed goal to tie it with 1:52 left in the first period.
-O’Reilly has 12 points over his last eight games.
+O’Reilly, who has 12 points over his last eight games, tied the game when he took Tyler Bozak’s pass from behind the net and buried a short-handed goal to tie it with 1:52 left in the first period.

 St. Louis scored two goals in a span of 1 minute, 44 seconds to take a brief 3-1 lead in the second period.